kali-linex/linex/Documentation/kbuild/modules.rst

 	Module.symvers serves two purposes:

-	1) It lists all exported symbols from vmlinux and all modules.
+	1) It lists all exported symbols from vmlinex and all modules.
 	2) It lists the CRC if CONFIG_MODVERSIONS is enabled.

 6.2 Symbols and External Modules